Arthur Scargill

 Arthur Scargill (born 11 January 1938) is a British trade unionist who was President of the National Union of Mineworkers (NUM) from 1982 to 2002.
-He is best known for leading the UK miners' strike (1984–85), a major event in the history of the British labour movement.
+He is best known for leading the 1984–1985 UK miners' strike, a major event in the history of the British labour movement.

 Joining the NUM at the age of 19 in 1957, Scargill was one of its leading activists by the late 1960s.
-He led an unofficial strike in 1969, and played a key organising role during strikes of 1972 and 1974, the latter of which played a part in the downfall of Edward Heath's Conservative government.
+He led an unofficial strike in 1969, and played a key organising role during the strikes of 1972 and 1974, the latter of which played a part in the downfall of Edward Heath's Conservative government.

 Thereafter Scargill led the NUM through the 1984–1985 miners' strike.
 It turned into a confrontation with the Conservative government of Margaret Thatcher in which the miners' union was defeated.
-A former Labour Party member, Scargill is now leader of the Socialist Labour Party (SLP), founded by him in 1996.
+Initially a Young Communist League member, then a Labour Party member, Scargill is now deputy leader of the Socialist Labour Party (SLP), having founded the party in 1996 and served as its leader from the party's foundation until 2024.

 Early life

 Scargill was born in Worsbrough Dale near Barnsley, West Riding of Yorkshire.
-His father, Harold, was a miner and a member of the Communist Party of Great Britain.
+His father, Harold (died 1989), was a miner and a member of the Communist Party of Great Britain.
 His mother, Alice (née Pickering), was a professional cook.
 He did not take the Eleven-Plus exam and went to Worsbrough Dale School (now called the Elmhirst School).
 He left school in 1953 at fifteen years old to work as a coal miner at Woolley Colliery, where he worked for nineteen years.